 “Dark Side of the Rainbow, The”

-According to George Lucas, creator of Star Wars, “Darth” is a variation of “dark,” and is used in the Star Wars universe as a title that indicating a Dark Lord of the Sith.
+According to George Lucas, creator of the epic Star Wars film series, “Darth” is a variation of “dark,” and is used in the Star Wars universe as a title that indicating a Dark Lord of the Sith.

 A Sith Lord and formidable warrior in the Star Wars universe.
 Appearing in Star Wars – Episode I: The Phantom Menace, Darth Maul proved to be a dangerous adversary with his double-bladed lightsaber.